zouppen/zoupcast/README.md

 client/zoupcast 8000 broadcast
 ```

-Then, check your server is running by navigating to
+Then, check if you have connection by navigating to
 http://localhost:8000/ with your browser.
 If it shows instructions
 page, then you have a remote connection!